Google likely to soon face antitrust claims over Play store from U.S. states - sources

 There also are two proposed class-action lawsuits over the Play store before the same judge.
 If the states want to participate in depositions and other pre-trial activities, they would have to file fairly soon, one source said.

-Apple Inc (AAPL.O) and Epic are awaiting the verdict in a similar California lawsuit after a trial that ended last month. read more
+Apple Inc and Epic are awaiting the verdict in a similar California lawsuit after a trial that ended last month.

 A Google spokesperson defended their app store as open.